DWFlanagan/ntrh/02-history.md

 ---
-title: History
+title: An Unofficial RPI History of RPI
 layout: home
 nav_order: 2
 ---

-# An Unofficial RPI History of RPI

 ## A Short History Course